3 Interesting Facts about Dogs

 3. There's a Lot We Don't Know About Dogs

 Dogs are still a mystery in many ways.
-The nature of their thoughts, the extent of their intelligence, and the far-reaching physical and mental benefits that dogs have on human beings are still a mystery.
+The nature of their thoughts, the extent of their intelligence, and the far-reaching physical and mental benefits that dogs have on human beings are still unknown.

 We all know who our dogs are, but what's going on behind those sweet and loving eyes?
-It's difficult for humans to express our inner worlds, and we have the power of language.
-Dogs relate a wealth of information via body language, eye contact, and the occasional bark.
+Dogs communicate primarily through body language, eye contact, and the occasional bark, yet they relay a wealth of information.

 If they can do that with such limited tools, just imagine how much more there is to learn about these wonderful animals!